HerveAbdi/data4PCCAR/README.md

 Monte Carlo generation of (random) eigenvalues to match a data matrix.
-Use to implement the *parallel* test for the number of reliable eigenvalue
+Use to implement the *parallel* test for the number of reliable eigenvalues.

 ### scale0